MercenaryGhost/Snow-level-detection-using-Image-Processing/README.md

 # Snow-level-detection-using-Image-Processing
-Snow Level Detection to detect Avalanche occurrence.
-Using OpenCV and Python.
+* Snow Level change Detection using Image Processing to detect Avalanche occurrence.

+* Using Opencv in Python.